Josh-Jo1/Python/Various Problems/README.txt

 5. Problem E - N Queens Puzzle
 Given a positive integer N, place N queens on an N*N chessboard such that no two queens attack each other.
 Return all possible solutions.

+6. Problem F - Regular Expression Matching
+From Leetcode
+Given a string (s) and a pattern (p), implement regular expression matching with support for '.' and '*' where:
+    '.' matches any single character
+    '*' matches zero or more of the preceding character The matching should cover the entire input string (not partial).